-If you live in a HDB block, parking will cost you a at least $110 per month.
+If you live in an HDB block, parking will cost you at least $110 per month.
 Add in the cost of parking elsewhere (e.g. office) and this could easily be an additional $100 or more.

 Innovations like the New Parking.Sg App Promises To Potentially Help Motorists Save Money but eliminates the opportunity to hedge the timings when tearing traditional parking coupons.